-My pastor prayed, “Some of you feel desires deep inside that you just can’t shake.
+My pastor prayed from the stage, “Some of you feel desires deep inside that you just can’t shake.
 Those desires are pointing toward the calling God has for you.”

-I suddenly remembered all the times God has told me in the past year not to let go of this desire and dream.
-Despite all my excuses: it’s impractical, unnecessary, unfashionable, He keeps telling me that this hiatus from classical music is just for a season.
+I remembered all the times God told me in the past year not to let go of this desire and dream.
+Despite all my excuses––it’s impractical, unnecessary, unfashionable––God keeps telling me that this hiatus from classical music is just for a season.
 He keeps sending people to me with encouraging words about it.
 He keeps putting me in situations that uncover this hidden desire so strongly that I can’t ignore it.

-He even reminded me of a vision someone had for me once about my music going out across North Korea.
-They just said “my music,” and I’d begun thinking that doing worship music and keyboard music and song writing might be enough for me, that that was the kind of music that would most naturally transform the world anyway.
+God even reminded me of a vision someone had for me once about my music going out across North Korea.
+I had naturally assumed they meant worship music.
+I’d begun thinking that worship music and song writing might be enough music for me for the rest of my life, that that was the kind of music that would most powerfully transform the world anyway.